cangkrukan-klas/hacktoberfest-intro/README.md

-# Hacktoberfest Introduction on UKM-ITC Trunojoyo
+# Hacktoberfest Introduction on UKMFT-ITC Trunojoyo

 Repository for introducing the Hacktoberfest Event to learn about contributing to open-source projects through GitHub.